Finally Explained: The Mysterious Pineal Gland

 According to many researchers, melatonin is also a potent antioxidant (a molecule that inhibits the oxidation of other molecules and is thought to be a powerful weapon in slowing down the aging process).

-For all of these reasons, you can see why the pineal gland is important and needs to be given the same care and attention as any other part of your body and mind.
+For all of these reasons, you can see why the pineal gland is essential and needs to be given the same care and attention as any other part of your body and mind.
 Here are a few suggestions to do just that:

 Meditate.
 Meditation boosts bio-electric energy, and this has a direct effect on the pineal gland.
-The gland is highly sensitive to signals of light and dark, and a regular meditation practice will allow you to guide this energy directly into the gland.
+The gland is highly sensitive to signals of light and dark, and regular meditation practice will allow you to guide this energy directly into the gland.

 Sunshine.
 There is no better source of light than natural sunlight.
 When exposed to light, the pineal gland gets active and kicks out serotonin, which ramps up your energy levels and elevates your mood.
 Sunlight also makes the body produce vitamin D, which plays a critical role in the pineal gland’s function.
 Without sufficient vitamin D levels, calcium doesn’t become bioavailable and will calcify tissue….including the pineal gland.
 To prevent this nightmare, make sure your vitamin D levels are adequate by getting out in the sun for 10-15 minutes and supplementing with vitamin D.

 An entirely dark sleeping environment.
 All too many people just can’t seem to switch off their electronic toys at bedtime…and pay the price for it.
-The glare of television, reading tablets, computer screens and cell phones result in serotonin production at exactly the wrong time.
+The glare of television, reading tablets, computer screens and cell phones result in serotonin production at precisely the wrong time.
 As mentioned above, serotonin gets you going, but that’s not what is needed at bedtime.
 In total darkness, the pineal gland secretes melatonin, which, as mentioned earlier, controls your sleep-wake cycles.
 Don’t confuse it by allowing light in your sleep environment.

 Raise your iodine level.
 The fluoride in our drinking water and toothpaste can result in calcification, which is defined as “the accumulation of calcium salts in a body tissue.
 It typically occurs in the formation of bone, but calcium can be deposited abnormally in soft tissue, causing it to harden”.
 This is a problem for many organs and functions of the body, especially the pineal gland.
 The pineal gland accumulates fluoride in greater amounts than any other organ.
 Eventually, this leads to the development of phosphate crystals.
 When these crystals invade the joints, a broad range of health problems can occur: joint pain, rheumatic arthritis, osteoarthritis, gout, kidney stones, and a hardened pineal gland.
 The result?
 Less melatonin is produced, which wreaks havoc on your sleep-wake cycle.
 Due to many folks reducing their salt and seafood intake, lower iodine levels are becoming more and more common.
 Restoring your iodine level is an important way to battle calcification.
 An excellent way to accomplish this is by eating foods rich in iodine: sea vegetables; raw, organic cheese; organic strawberries; organic potatoes; cranberries; organic yogurt and organic navy beans.
 Raw cacao powder has also helped many stimulate and detox their pineal gland.
 You may also consider adding an iodine supplement.
 Make sure you have a good water filter.
 Don’t risk your health by drinking unfiltered water straight from the tap.
 Finally, brush with fluoride-free toothpaste.